Mohsen Namjoo: Career

-In fall of 2012, Namjoo released his new album, 13/8.
+In the fall of 2012, Namjoo released his new album, 13/8.
 Thirteen/eight is a compilation of six pieces that were developed in the United States during the previous year.
 The performance had been prepared in collaboration with California-based musicians James Riotto (Contrabass), Robert Shelton (Keyboard), Ezra Lipp (Drums) and Greg Ellis (Percussion).
 Payam Entertainment produced a series of live performances for 2012.
 The inaugural performance in Berkeley, California, will be recorded in preparation for a future double-album release by the same title.